Professor, Stephen H. Weiss Presidential Fellow

-X-ray Studies of Protein Structure and Dynamics
+X-ray Diffraction Studies of Biomolecular Structure and Dynamics

 X-ray Fluorescence Imaging of Ancient Artifacts